Khai Dinh Tomb

 What To See

-Despite being the smallest, Khai Dinh Tomb is the most recent and costly amongst other Nguyen royal tombs.
-Khai Dinh chose to build his tomb by modern materials like concrete, slates and wrought iron, hence its appearance is quite gray and imposing.
+Despite its relatively small size, Khai Dinh Tomb is the most modern and costly of the Nguyen royal tombs.
+Khai Dinh opted for contemporary materials such as concrete, slate, and wrought iron, contributing to its striking gray and imposing appearance.

 Photo by @anhtuan